laravel-liberu/documentation/docs/backend/tables.md

     Note that if caching the count, you should use the `TableCache` trait on the main/base model, so that the count cache is invalidated if when a model is created or deleted.

-- `prefix`, is a string, default is `enso:tables`.
+- `prefix`, is a string, default is `liberu:tables`.
 This is the prefix used by the caching engine.
-- `tag`, is a string, default is `enso:tables`.
+- `tag`, is a string, default is `liberu:tables`.
 This is the tag used by the caching engine.

 If using caching, please also take a look at the Advanced Usage / DynamicTemplate section above so that you don't run into any data security issues.